vincentxiachao/registration-wizard/README.md

-# Payoneer Homework Project
+# Registration Wizard Application

 ## Project Overview

-This project is a homework assignment for Payoneer, implementing registration process.
+This project is a registration wizard application.
 The project is built using React, TypeScript, Redux Toolkit, and JSON Server for data management.
 The project also includes unit tests using Jest and React Testing Library.

 ## Environment Setup